shuckster/solv-sh/README.md

 # solv-sh

-Soulver-like calculator for the command line.
+Soulver-like calculator for the command line, intended for [Vim](#vim).

+Latest version: 1.1.0

 Usage: